 Cook up the peas and carrots, I did a microwave steam bag so it was fast.

-Once all the ingredients are done, vegetables are strained if needed, you are ready to start to mix your ingredients.
+Once all the ingredients are done, vegetables are strained if needed; you are ready to mix your ingredients.

 I mixed this up in the Tupperware Mega Bowl.
-My mom got this for me and it has been amazing at mixing everything!!
-It’s called THATSA® MEGA BOWL and we have used it for everything.
+My mom got this for me, and it has been amazing at mixing everything!!
+It’s called THATSA® MEGA BOWL; we have used it for everything.

-Place your rice in a large bowl and start to add in meat, green onions, eggs, and vegetable, and start to mix.
+Place your rice in a large bowl, add meat, green onions, eggs, and vegetables, and start mixing.

-Pour in some soy sauce and mix it well and keep adding till you get the desired taste of your rice.
+Pour in some soy sauce, mix it well, and keep adding until you get your rice’s desired taste.

 Serve!